How to prioritize tasks in 4 steps (and get work done)

 If you’re adopting one of the prioritization methods above—or a combination of your favorites—use that framework to help fill your schedule and manage time.

 Asana tip: Using the Calendar View in Asana, you’ll be able to spot days when you might be overloaded and also see open blocks of time.
 Take advantage of this view to shift tasks and spread your work out more evenly.
-When you proactively manage your calendar, you can stay organized and start each day knowing exactly what important tasks need to be accomplished.
+When you proactively manage your calendar, you make certain important tasks receive immediate attention.

 4. Communicate task progress with your teammates